How to write a book press release: Examples, templates & more

 Just kidding: now you have to write a press release for the book.

 Alright, onto the press release.
-What key elements should your press release include?
+What key elements should your press release include and how should you format your press release?

 Journalists need stories.
 They aren't there to sell the book for you.